 In addition to a monetary award, Jackson Munro Fellows are also supported through workshops, and enrollment in one or more of the Carlson Center’s Community Based Leadership courses in winter and/or spring quarter.
 In addition, Jackson Munro Fellows receive individualized coaching about their community involvement by staff in the Carlson Center.

-- Active engagement in your community project throughout Winter and Spring quarters
+- Active engagement in your community project throughout Winter and Spring quarter, 2015

 - Enrollment in one Carlson Center Community Based Leadership course in either Winter or Spring quarter

 - With other students in the Carlson Center’s fellowship programs, participate in an MLK Day of Service project on Monday, January 19, 2015

 - Participate in quarterly workshops and Fellowship socials, dates TBD

 - Attend the Spring Celebration of Service & Leadership on Wednesday, May 20 from 3:00 – 6:00 PM